KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 )
 ```

-In the code above, the backspace content is replaced with a trashbin and the entire spacebar is replaced by transparent text that takes up as much space as needed.
+In the code above, the backspace button content is replaced with a trashbin icon and the spacebar is replaced by transparent text.

 The system keyboard will place an ``AutocompleteToolbar`` topmost, if you explicitly tell it not to.
 Since the keyboard layout depends on the available keyboard width, you must pass in a `width`, if you don't want to use the current controller's width.

 You can take a look at the source code of the various views in the library for inspiration.

+> Important: When customizing the toolbar, keep in mind that it's a good idea to have around 50 points padding above the keyboard, since input and action callouts may otherwise be cut off.
+This padding must increase if you style the callouts to be bigger.